Opinion

 Empty — cut off and dangerous

 Empty is not only literal token exhaustion.
 It is missing policy, missing CRM context, missing denial rules — while the model still produces text.
-Cut-off outputs fail quietly in busy queues.
+Cut-off outputs fail quietly in busy queues because fluency masks absence of ground truth.

 More tokens is not more control

 Buying capacity without governance increases cost and hallucination surface.
-Pair this visual with Tokens and Context Window Limits for overflow mechanics and Memory Types for AI Systems for what should not sit in every run’s tank.
+Pair this visual with Grounding AI Outputs for verification, What Is Context Architecture for layer design, and Memory Types for AI Systems for what should not sit in every run’s tank.

 Fuel without an engine map wastes money.
-The Model Is Not the System shows where generation sits in workflow — and who owns refueling (context updates) over time.
+The Model Is Not the System shows where generation sits in workflow — and who owns refueling over time.

 On this page